gabriellesimoneau/Rcode_article--IPDMAcomparison/README.md

 ## Support

-For questions, comments or remarks about the code please contact [Gabrielle Simoneau] (mailto:gabrielle.simoneau at mail.mcgill.ca)
+For questions, comments or remarks about the code please contact [Gabrielle Simoneau] (mailto:gabrielle.simoneau@mail.mcgill.ca).